pgilstru/startup/README.md

 - **HTML** - Utilizes the proper HTML structure throughout the entire app.
 There will be three HTML pages, one for logging in, one for creating an account, and one for viewing and adding grocery list items.
 - **CSS** - Styles the application so it is visually appealing with appropriate spacing and color themes, while also offering a responsive design.
-- **JavaScript** - Allows the user to interact with the application and add grocery list items to the list by pressing a button.
-- **React** - Manages and provides login, shows grocery list items added from anyone in the group, lets users add more list items, uses React management features.
+- **React** - Manages and provides login, shows grocery list items, lets users add more list items, uses React management features.
+Utilizes local storage to store authentication details as well as grocery list items.
 - **Service** - Backend service with endpoints for:
     - Login
     - Retrieving grocery list items